martin-ger/esp_slip_router/README.md

 # esp_slip_router
 A SLIP to WiFi router

-This is a proof of concept implementation of a SLIP (Serial Line IP - RFC1055) router on the esp8266.
+This is implementation of a SLIP (Serial Line IP - RFC1055) router on the ESP8266.
 It can be used as simple (and slow) network interface to get WiFi connectivity.
-The esp also acts as STA and transparently forwards any IP traffic through it.
-As it uses NAT no routing entries are required on the network side.
+The ESP can act as STA or as AP.
+It transparently forwards any IP traffic through it.
+As it uses NAT no routing entries are required on the other side.

-# Usage
+# Usage as STA
-The Firmware starts with the following default configuration:
-- ssid: ssid, pasword: password
-- slip interface address: 192.168.240.1

-This means it connects to the internet via AP ssid,password and offers at UART0 a SLIP interface with IP address 192.168.240.1.
+In this mode the ESP connects to the internet via an AP with ssid, password and offers at UART0 a SLIP interface with IP address 192.168.240.1.
 This default can be changed in the file user_config.h.

-To connect a Linux-based host, start the firmware on the esp, connect it via serial to USB, and use the following commands on the host:
+To connect a Linux-based host, start the firmware on the ESP, connect it via serial to USB, and use the following commands on the host:
 ```
 sudo slattach -p slip -s 115200 /dev/ttyUSB0&
 sudo ifconfig sl0 192.168.240.2 pointopoint 192.168.240.1 up mtu 1500